 What could be better than reaching your big goals?
 Well, it turns out that meditation—something you could be doing daily, at no cost and with little effort—offers benefits that success can’t bring.
 Meditation benefits can seep into every area of your life and improve your overall wellbeing in the long-term.

 Meditation as Mindfulness

 The studies on meditation generally focus on a broad type of meditation that could be called mindfulness.
-Mindfulness simply means keeping one’s thoughts focused on a single thing.
-It could be your breath (a typical point of focus in meditation) or it could be a single image or word or emotion.
+Mindfulness simply means keeping one’s thoughts focused on awareness of a single thing or moment.
+It could be your breath (a typical point of focus in meditation), or it could be a single image, word, or emotion.

-It sounds simple but when you try it, you realize how much your mind wants to jump around.
-But that’s okay: “When a “stray” thought arises, the practitioner must be quick to recognize it, and then turn back to the focus of their attention,” says George Dvorsky, writing about meditation.
+It sounds simple, but when you try it, you realize how much your mind wants to jump around.
+That’s okay: “When a ‘stray’ thought arises, the practitioner must be quick to recognize it, and then turn back to the focus of their attention,” says George Dvorsky, writing about meditation.
 “And it doesn’t just have to be the breath; any single thought, like a mantra, will do.”

-According to the Mayo Clinic, “When you meditate, you clear away the information overload that builds up every day and contributes to your stress.”
+According to one source, “When you meditate, you clear away the information overload that builds up every day and contributes to your stress.”

 Much of our stress comes from too much input and a lack of time or tools in handling the input.
-We get information, emotions, and we get overloaded.
+We take in information and build emotions, and we get overloaded.
 Our brains don’t know what to handle first, so they just keep cycling through all the information.
-Talk about crazy-making.

 Meditation helps your brain to let things slide away by simply giving it time to rest and meander through the information, bit by bit, letting go of what is unimportant.

-Meditation can help us with that.
+Meditation benefits can help us with that.
 According to researcher Erika Carlson,

 “Mindfulness helps us to see our authentic selves in two ways: nonjudgmental observation, and attention.
 Nonjudgmental observation enables people to really get to know themselves without feeling any negative feelings.”